 Pumpkins are just so fun to make and let your creativity fly.
+Perfect design for harvest cookies.
 Really, there is no wrong way of decorating these guys.
-The color is super easy to make and you can accent them with browns, greens, yellows, and those fun fall sprinkles with those awesome colors.
+The color is super easy to make, and you can accent them with browns, greens, yellows, and those fun fall sprinkles with those awesome colors.

 Once they are baked and cooled, I just make a batch of royal icing and color it orange.
 Here is a recipe for royal icing if you need it.